Suzanne is the award-winning author of three novels: Hush Little Baby, No Ordinary Life, and In An Instant.

 DID YOU ALWAYS WANT TO BE A WRITER?

 I had no idea I wanted to be a writer.
-I sat down to write down an idea that I thought might make a good story (after a couple of glasses of wine with a girlfriend), and the words poured out of me faster than I could type.
-The writing was terrible, but the plot and characters were cool.
-Seven months later I had my first novel, and I was hooked.
-It was an amazing discovery, like figuring out you could play the piano without ever before having touched a key.
-That first novel got me my agent, but it was my fifth novel, Hush Little Baby, that got published.
+After a night out with a girlfriend, I sat at my computer to jot down an idea that had occurred to me that evening and which I thought might make a good story.
+The words poured out of me faster than I could type, and I stayed up half the night as the plot and characters carried me away on an incredible, unexpected journey.
+Seven months later, I had my first novel, and I was hooked.
+The writing was terrible, and it took a long time to develop my craft so the wriitng didn't get in the way with the story.
+But that first novel got me my agent, and my fifth novel, Hush Little Baby, got published.

 HOW MUCH OF YOUR WRITING IS BASED ON YOUR OWN EXPERIENCE?